-Course Code/Title: GRDN 2912 Website: The Fundamentals
+Course Code/Title: GRDN 2912 Website: Fundamentals Academic Dean: Denise Richard Requisites: None Nominal/Scheduled Hours: 90/45 Credits: 3

-In this course, students learn the fundamental concepts of website construction and design, such as HTML and CSS.
+In this course, students learn the fundamental concepts of website construction and design.
 They properly format and process imagery as they explore the integration of imagery into their web designs.
 Students also are introduced to the web design planning process as the sites they build become more complex.